uuupah/11ty_neocities/src/journal_html.md

 title: journal.html
 ---

+**2023.06.14**
+sorry for the lack of new posts! my life has been a little crazy recently between a lot of personal commitments and a lot of events going on this time of year. i'm taking part in an art exhibition in a month and a half which is very exciting, but it means that most of my art is iterative work on the same concepts that isn't desperately interesting to look at. i've been playing a lot of satisfactory and a lot of splatoon 3!

 **2023.06.01**
 put in a new music post today; its a bit shorter than they normally are, but that's partly because i was somewhat musically distracted this month (read the post to see why), and because i have a couple of other posts in the works. keep an eye out for a blog post, a game post, and maybe something new